|© 2015 Don Arday.|

 3. You will be allowed to search jobs.
 As a Basic Member, you will see the full content (title, location, company, description, how to apply) of our featured jobs.
 The content of non-featured jobs is reserved exclusively for our Premium Members, but you can browse their titles and partial descriptions to watch for that perfect opportunity.

 Since 2004, Indeed has given job seekers free access to millions of jobs from thousands of company websites and job boards.
 As the leading pay-for-performance recruitment advertising network, Indeed drives millions of targeted applicants to jobs in every field and is the most cost-effective source of candidates for thousands of companies.
-Founded by Paul Forster and Rony Kahan, Indeed is a subsidiary of Recruit Holdings Co., Ltd. Indeed has offices in Austin, Mountain View, New York and Stamford in the US, as well as offices in Dublin and London.
+Founded by Paul Forster and Rony Kahan, Indeed is a subsidiary of Recruit Holdings Co., Ltd. Indeed have offices in Austin, Mountain View, New York and Stamford in the US, as well as offices in Dublin and London.

 You can search for jobs from the Indeed home page or in the 'What'/'Where' boxes at the top of any page.
 To run a search, simply type keywords into the 'What' box describing the kind of job you want, and enter a city, state/province or zip/postal code in the 'Where' box.
 Then click the 'Find Jobs' button or hit the Enter key on your keyboard.
 Take a look at their job search tips for more guidance, or try the advanced job search for additional options.
 After you've run a search, click on any job title to view the job details.
 This takes you out of Indeed to the website listing the job.